-IF YOU OR SOMEONE YOU KNOW IS SHOWING SIGNS OF A PEDIATRIC STROKE CALL 911 IMMEDIATELY!
+IF YOU OR SOMEONE YOU KNOW IS SHOWING SIGNS OF A PEDIATRIC STROKE CALL 911 IMMEDIATELY AND SAY PEDIATRIC STROKE!
 TIME IS BRAIN AT ANY AGE!!

 Garbled, slurred, or inability to speak.

 Ask a simple question.
 Is their speech slurred or strange?

 Arm, face, and/or leg on one side of the body.Numbness may also occur on one side of the body.

 Ask the person to raise both arms.
 Does one arm drift downward?

 Unsteady walking and inability to reach or grab.

 Double vision, loss of vision on one side, complete vision loss, and/or abnormal eye movements.

 Altered mental state:

 Diminished comprehension, hallucinations, change in conciseness with headache, nausea, and/or vomiting.